dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 src="https://www.youtube.com/embed/dFWHbRApS3c" frameborder="0"
 allow="autoplay; encrypted-media" allowfullscreen></iframe>

+###

-As for the tribal leaders that Merlin managed to agree, if any of them understood specifically why Merlin's king's candidate was ideal, then some of them capable of solving the sword in the stone may have avoided claiming kingship.
+As for the tribal leaders Merlin managed to persuade, if any of them understood specifically why Merlin's king's candidate was ideal, then some of them capable of solving the sword in the stone may have avoided claiming kingship.
 Others who understood the secrets may have